chase-moskal/renraku/README.md

 > you can skip this tutorial and just read the working [s/example/](s/example/) code (which is used for testing purposes, so mind the relative import paths)

-1. **let's build a really simple api together,**
+1. **let's build a really simple api together.**
-    and we'll integrate auth like it's a real app,
+    we'll integrate auth like it's a real app,
-    and call its functions from the browser
+    run a node server, and call it from the browser

 1. **we'll start with two functions**
     ```typescript